scribejava/scribejava/README.md

 ### Async

-You can user ning async http client out-of-box, just use ServiceBuilderAsync
+You can use ning async http client out-of-box, just use ServiceBuilderAsync

 ### Supports all major 1.0a and 2.0 OAuth APIs out-of-the-box